deriv-com/deriv-app/packages/components/README.md

     </Button>
   );
 ```
- or we can use deriv-components-loader to import components from antd without having to manually import the corresponding stylesheet.
-The antd loader will automatically import stylesheets.
+ Or you can use deriv-components-loader to import components from deriv-components without having to manually import the corresponding stylesheet.
+The deriv-components-loader will automatically import stylesheets.

  ```jsx
 import { Button } from 'deriv-components';